kign/c4wa/etc/doc/language.md

 actual implementation will have one additional argument after required ones, which is a memory address where all subsequent arguments shall be read (it'll be passed even there are no additional arguments in the function call).
-Each optional argument, regardless of type, will occupy exactly 8 bytes in linear memory.
+Each optional argument, regardless of type, will occupy exactly 8 bytes (64 bits) in linear memory.

 ## `printf`